 • Appropriate staff such as those who carry out financial or compliance functions.

-• Organisations that need your information because we are required to provide it by law (eg. The FCA, ombudsman services, HMRC etc).
+• Organisations that need your data because we are required to provide it by law (e.g. The FCA, ombudsman services, HMRC, etc…

 • Organisations that carry out credit references or identity checks such as GB Group Plc or CreditSafe Business Solutions Ltd. These organisations may keep a record of the information and may disclose the fact that a search of its records was made to its other customers for the purposes of assessing the risk of giving credit, to prevent fraud and to trace debtors.